 These changes in ΔTGR3m-BL were identified in patients receiving SSAs, targeted therapies and chemotherapy, whereas patients on WW had similar paired TGR0 and TGR3m Lamarca A, et al 2019.
 Greponet 2

-Validation of TGR3m: TGR3m has been validated as an indipendent factor related to shorter PFS.
+Validation of TGR3m: TGR3m has been validated as an independent factor related to shorter PFS.
 Lamarca A, et al 2019.
 Greponet 2

 TGR3m was significantly lower in patients who later achieved partial response by RECIST 1.
 This supports the notion that a low TGR3m may be used as an early indicator of favourable therapy outcome, not only in terms of PFS but also as an early marker of radiologic objective response.
 Lamarca A, et al 2019.
 Greponet 2